FrankSteglinski/First-Projects/README.md

-# Projects
+# First Projects
-Anything remotely to do with code that I've done, am doing, and will ever do.
+Coding is fire, and I am a caveman.
+Let's play.